sandmaennchen5/homey-matic/CONTRIBUTING.md

-# Contributing to Homey-Matic
+# Contributing to Homematic 2024

-Thank you for your interest in contributing to Homey-Matic!
+Thank you for your interest in contributing to Homematic 2024!
 By contributing, you can help improve the app and make it more useful for everyone.
 Please follow these guidelines to ensure a smooth contribution process.

 ## How to Contribute